HavokAlwin36912/STK-Driven-Satellite-Beam-Steering-Using-Delay-and-Sum-Beamforming/README.md

 Master File :

-This file calls STK application (ver 11) from MATLAB then creates Satellite and Ground Station using .Children function, then gets the azimuth and elevation angle using the function aer() ( which is a inbuilt function of Ansys STK ) then it computes the steering vector -> weight -> DAS Beamformer then plots the graph for one particular angular position of the sateillite from that bunch ( azimuth(i) , elevation(i) ).
+This file calls STK application (ver 11) from MATLAB then creates Satellite and Ground Station using .NewChildren function, then gets the azimuth and elevation angle using the function aer() ( which is a inbuilt function of Ansys STK ) then it computes the steering vector -> weight -> DAS Beamformer then plots the graph for one particular angular position of the sateillite from that bunch ( azimuth(i) , elevation(i) ).